Cinema of Australia: Pioneer days – 1890s to 1910

 The first public screenings of films in Australia took place in October 1896, within a year of the world's first screening in Paris by Lumière brothers.
-On 22 August 1896, the first films projected to a paying audience in Australia were at Harry Rickards’ Melbourne Opera House (later known as the Tivoli Theatre).
+On 22 August 1896, the first films projected to a paying audience in Australia were at Harry Rickards' Melbourne Opera House (later known as the Tivoli Theatre).
 The film by magician Carl Hertz was screened as part of a variety show act.
 Australian tours with similar projection machines followed.

 Australia's first cinema, the Salon Lumière at 237 Pitt Street, Sydney, was operating in October 1896, and showed the first Australian-produced short film on 27 October 1896.

+The first locally produced and successfully screened cinema program was a series of eleven one-minute film reels taken from the Victoria Derby on 31 October 1896 and the Melbourne Cup on 3 November 1896, both of which races were won by the same horse, Newhaven.
+Directed by Henry Walter Barnett, the Lumiere Brothers film was photographed by celebrated cinematographer Marius Sestier.
+They were first shown at the Princess Theatre, Melbourne, on 19 November 1896, then taken to Sydney where they were shown at the Criterion Theatre on 24 November 1896.
+Three of the reels are still in existence.

 The Athenaeum Hall in Collins Street, Melbourne, operated as a dance hall from the 1880s, and from time to time would provide alternative entertainment to patrons.
 In October 1896 it exhibited the first movie film shown in Australia, within a year of the first public screening of a film in Paris on 28 December 1895 by the French Lumière brothers.
 The Athenaeum would continue screenings, such as Life in Our Navy, a 60,000 foot film of life on HMS Jupiter, shown on 26 January 1901 by G. H. Snazelle, who provided additional entertainment.